 Expressive writing literally comes from our core.
-Expressive writing is personal and emotional writing without regard to form or other writing conventions like spelling, punctuation and verb agreement.
+It is personal and emotional writing without regard to form or other writing conventions, like spelling, punctuation, and verb agreement.
 Turn off your resident Dr. Comma Splice.
 Expressive writing pays no attention to propriety: it simply expresses what is on your mind and in your heart.

-How expressive writing is related to wellness was discovered by Dr. James Pennebaker, Chair of Psychology, at the University of Texas ?
-Austin (1).
-In his landmark research project, Pennebaker developed an expressive writing prompt to uncover the potential health benefits of writing about emotional upheaval.
+The connection between expressive writing and wellness was discovered by Dr. James Pennebaker, Chair of Psychology, at the University of Texas, Austin.1 In his landmark research project, Pennebaker developed an expressive writing prompt to uncover the potential health benefits of writing about emotional upheaval.
 Pennebaker's research project has been replicated hundreds of times with positive outcomes.
 The prompt and subsequent studies are often referred to as the Pennebaker Paradigm.

 Become Your Own Researcher

 To help you get a better understanding of expressive writing and what it can do for you, I am asking you to become your own researcher.
 Try out this exercise and report on your findings by commenting to this blog post.
 The writing prompt is at the end of these guidelines.
-Remember you are asked to write for twenty minutes each day for four days.
+Remember, you are asked to write for 20 minutes each day for four days.

-1. Time: Write a minimum of twenty minutes per day for four consecutive days.
+1. Time: Write a minimum of 20 minutes per day for four consecutive days.

 2. Topic: What you choose to write about should be extremely personal and important to you.